-Term Definition Job A Job consists of a sequence of processing tasks called steps.
+Term Definition Job A Job consists of a sequence of processing tasks called steps .
 A Job has both status and state that indicate its outcome.
 Feed A feed is a pipeline, jobs are run for feeds.
 The "health" status of a feed (regardless of its running state) can be visualized on the Kylo Dashboard page.
-Check Data Job An optional job type employed for independent data quality checks against customer data with results con- tributing to a "Data Confidence" metric visible on the Dashboard page.
-Step A unit of processing in a job sequence.
+Check An optional job type employed for independent data quality checks against customer data with results Data contributing to a "Data Confidence" metric visible on the Dashboard page.
+Job Step A unit of processing in a job sequence.
 A job consists of one or more steps.
 Each step also has both status and state, similar to that of a job.
-Steps may capture meta- data, stored in Postgres and viewable in the application.
-Job Instance Id The Job Instance and its corresponding Job Instance Id refer to a logical Job run (i.e. A Job with a set of Job Parameters).
-A Job Instance can have multiple Job Executions, but only one successful Job Execution.
-Job Execution Id The Job Execution and corresponding Job Execution Id refer to a single attempt to run a Job Instance.
-A Job Instance can have multiple Job Executions if some fail and are restarted.
+Steps may capture metadata, stored in Postgres and viewable in the application.
+Job In- The Job Instance and its corresponding Job Instance Id refer to a logical Job run (i.e. A Job with a set stance of Job Parameters).
+Id A Job Instance can have multiple Job Executions, but only one successful Job Execution.
+Job Ex- The Job Execution and corresponding Job Execution Id refer to a single attempt to run a Job Instance. ecution A Job Instance can have multiple Job Executions if some fail and are restarted.
+Id

-67.7 User Interface
+71.7 User Interface